CODARcode/MGARD/doc/MGARD-GPU.md

 	+ To free pinned memory on CPU: ```mgard_cuda::cudaFreeHostHelper(void * data_ptr)```

 ## A simple example
-The following code shows how to compress/decompress a 3D dataset.
+The following code shows how to compress/decompress a 3D dataset with the low-level APIs.

 		#include <vector>
 		#include <iostream>